The City Cast into the Abyss

 A Preterist Commentary on Mark 11:20-21: The Fig Tree represents Jerusalem.

 In v.
-13 Jesus approaches a fig tree, seeing no fruit on the tree, he curses it: “May no one ever eat fruit from you again!”
+13 Jesus approaches a fig tree, seeing no fruit on the tree, He curses it: “May no one ever eat fruit from you again!”
 Then Jesus went to Jerusalem and drove out the money changers at the Temple.
 On the following morning the tree was found to be withered.
 Trees are often used in the Bible to signify a kingdom or city (Isaiah 10, Ezekiel 15, Ezekiel 17, Ezekiel 31, Nahum 3:12).
-The fig tree in this parable represents Jerusalem, the city Jesus had just left.
+The fig tree in this parable appears to represent Jerusalem, the city Jesus had just left.
 The fact that this tree is without fruit represents Jerusalem’s lack of virtue.
 Good fruit is a Biblical symbol of the virtue of the saints: “[T]he fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control (Galatians 5:22-23).”

 A Preterist Commentary on Mark 11:20-21: The Fig Tree’s lack of Fruit represents the Wickedness of Jerusalem, the City that killed the Prophets, Jesus, and the Saints.